DarioAlessioR/capstone-apod/README.md

 - Media service
 - Service code

+* Note on the size of images in the details section: for educational and entertaiment porpouses, the size of the image in this section has been set to a very big size, which lets the user to explore small sections of each image with the scroll of the browser.

 The APOD app has been built with React and Redux / Redux Toolkit.

 ## Requirements: